deluge-torrent/deluge/docs/source/contributing/testing.md

 ### Trial

-Here are some examples that show running all the test through to selecting an individual test.
+Here are some examples that show running all the tests through to selecting an individual test.

     trial deluge